GoPRONTO: a Feedback-based Framework for Nonlinear Optimal Control: Introduction

-The paper is organized as follows.
-In Section~\ref{sec:setup} we state the nonlinear optimal control problem and introduce some preliminary existing numerical methods for optimal control.
-In Section~\ref{sec:emb_feedback_method} we propose our methodology \algname/ and its implementation as a steepest descent.
-In Section~\ref{sec:accelerated} we present some accelerated versions of \algname/ exploiting the inherent flexibility of our gradient-based approach.
-Simulation examples with two benchmark systems, namely an inverted pendulum and a train of $50$ inverted pendulum-on-cart systems are carried out in Section~\ref{sec:simulations} to illustrate the capabilities of the proposed methodology.
+The note unfolds as follows.
+The nonlinear optimal control problem is presented in Section~\ref{sec:setup} along with some preliminaries.
+In Section~\ref{sec:emb_feedback_method} we propose our methodology \algname/ in its steepest descent implementation.
+Accelerated versions of \algname/ are presented in Section~\ref{sec:accelerated}.
+Some numerical simulations with a train of inverted pendulum-on-cart systems are given in Section~\ref{sec:simulations}.